-For those identified learners who received literacy intervention the average learner made 2.9 years progress.
+For those identified learners who received literacy intervention the average learner made 2.6 years progress.
 The school has focussed on utilising initial reading and dyslexia profile information to ensure all staff have information which supports classroom practice.
-This has been externally assessed using through Dyslexia Friendly schools and we were awarded Dyslexia Friendly Schools status in April 2022.
+This has been an ongoing focus through staff CPD.
+Oracy has been a school wide focus including CPD and dedicated department curriculum planning time.
+This has seen an average increase in receptive vocabulary progress of 1.9 years.

-Wider outcomes, for primary and secondary learners:
+Wider outcomes for primary and secondary learners:

-Over the last year there has been an increase in those learners referred with complex unmet SEMH needs.
-There has been an increase of those learners presenting with ADHD or on the pathway to diagnosis.
-This has led to increased support in the form of staff CPD and the successful accreditation of ADHD friendly schools for Three Towers.
-There has additionally been a rise in those presenting with ASC needs.
+There has been a significant rise in those presenting with ASC needs.
 This again had led to staff CPD and a thorough audit from the National Autism Society.
-We have been successful in evidencing our practice and impact and have this year achieved the Autism Specialist Award.
+We have been successful in evidencing our practice and impact, culminating in the school being awarded the Autism Specialist Award.